 About Me

-I am a dedicated and experienced data professional with a passion for exploring, analysing, and solving problems through the power of data.
-With over 10 years experience, I have honed my skills in leveraging data to drive actionable insights.
+I am a dedicated and experienced data professional with a passion for exploring, analysing, and solving problems using data.
+I have over 13 years’ experience in data science and statistical roles and nearly 10 years as an accredited Integrated Data Infrastructure (IDI) researcher.
+During this time I have honed my skills in leveraging data to drive actionable insights.

 Currently serving as an Analytics Lead at Nicholson Consulting, I play a key role in leading and overseeing data projects.
 I bring a versatile skill set and proficiency in a wide range of analytical software, enabling me to effectively transform raw data into valuable insights that resonate with diverse audiences, including non-technical stakeholders.